Hide-A-Way Founders: Bill and Sandy Morelock

 Sadly, in 2006, Bill passed away after a six month fight with cancer.
 Soon after, Bill and Sandy’s youngest son, Allen, moved home from Northern Virginia to ensure his parents’ legacy survived by helping manage Hide-A-Way and the farm.
 A few years later, Sandy decided to relish in retirement by completely handing the reins to Allen.

-Today, the story of Bill and Sandy lives on as Allen and his furry, 4-legged sidekick, Jules, continue the tradition of sharing their cherished “Hide-A-Way”, providing guests with peace, quiet, and a loving place to enjoy nature.
+Today, the story of Bill and Sandy lives on as Allen continues the tradition of sharing their cherished “Hide-A-Way”, providing guests with peace, quiet, and a loving place to enjoy nature.